larsonnn/strapi-plugin-socket/README.md

 # Strapi Socket.IO Plugin

+## UPDATE for STRAPIO v2: Subscribe only

+You need to subscribe to one content-type (see client example).
+You will not receive data from all content-types as default anymore.

 ## Description

 this plugin will enhance strapi with an easy to use [StrapIO](https://www.npmjs.com/package/strapio).
 It will trigger on entity changes and you don't need to write custome Controller like with StrapIO alone.